 Employment Outlook and Salary Info

 Graduates of a master's degree program in occupational health can work as occupational health and safety specialists.
 According to the U.S. Bureau of Labor Statistics (www.bls.gov), these professionals held 70,300 jobs in the United States in 2014.
-The job growth rate for occupational health and safety specialists is expected to be 7% from 2014-2024.
+Employment of occupational health and safety specialists is expected increase by 4% from 2014-2024.
 The mean annual salary of these workers was $71,790 in May 2015.

 Although many employers request that occupational health and safety specialists gain certification, not all employers require it.
 Certification is available through a variety of organizations, such as the American Board of Health Physicists, the American Board of Industrial Hygiene, and the Board of Certified Safety Professionals.
 Requirements for gaining certification from each organization vary, although most require students to pass a written examination.